Heat-Smart-Alliance/MassAssessorScraper/README.md

 The page is not well-formatted (different spelling/inconsistent tables, missing data, etc.).

 Additionally, it is extremely slow to traverse page-by-page and collecting the proper data.

-## Planned Features
-- [x] Prove MVP by collecting just heating data
-- [x] Store data locally in MongoDB
-- [ ] Store data on an online MongoDB database
-- [x] Add more puppeteer clusters to allow for faster data scraping
-- [ ] Dockerize the project
-- [ ] Create a cron job to check when the town's data was most recently updated, and rescrape the data/check for changes.